milikhin/seabass2/README.md

 Application for each platform consists of two major parts:

 1. Platform-specific "frontend" application
     Frontend application provides UI using native components and contains WebView to inject editor engine

 1. Common web-based "backend" editor engine
-   Backend is a HTML5 application optimised for mobile WebView runtime
+    Backend is a HTML5 application based on the awesome [Ace editor](https://github.com/ajaxorg/ace) optimised for mobile WebView runtime

 Frontend and backend components interacts using the simple message-based API.
 In Sailfish OS messages are delivered using `navigator.qt` API